PanPraescribens/primitive-survival/README.md

  - Work on smoking rack
  - Pan dirt for worms, higher soil fertility, better results
  - Taxidermy - fix some faces, angle legs down slighty to decrease z-fighting, add game hooks
+ - Is grid recipe for the monkey bridge not pulling from the correct slots?

 Version 2.4 updates